chashao/CS188/README.md

 # CS188
 PacMan and AI
-The Berkeley 188 AI projects, writeen in Python
+The Berkeley 188 AI projects, written in Python